telatin/seqfu2/README.md

   · tail                : view last sequences
   · view                : view sequences with colored quality and oligo matches

-Type 'seqfu version' or 'seqfu citation' to print the version and paper, respectively.
+Type 'seqfu version' or 'seqfu cite' to print the version and paper, respectively.
 Add --help after each command to print its usage.
 ```